XenonAfterEffects/Xenon-Monoco-Editor/README.md

-# Xenon Monaco Editor for Xenon Executer this is a free open source monaco for anyone to use
+# Xenon Monaco Editor for Xenon Executor this is a free open source monaco for anyone to use

 # if you do plan to use this monaco editor make sure to credit me as the creator of the monaco editor